GerritCodeReview/k8s-gerrit/Documentation/minikube.md

 Minikube.
 Minikube provides basic Kubernetes functionality and allows to quickly deploy and evaluate a Kubernetes deployment.
-This tutorial will guide through setting up Minikube to deploy the gerrit- master and gerrit-slave helm charts to it.
+This tutorial will guide through setting up Minikube to deploy the gerrit- master and gerrit-replica helm charts to it.
 Note, that due to limited compute resources on a single local machine and the restricted functionality of Minikube, the full functionality of the charts might not be usable.